markusmoenig/Eldiron/docs/docs/creator/project_tree.md

 See the **Working with Screens** chapter (coming soon).

+Screen widgets can now bind character-facing UI to a party target instead of being hardcoded to the current player.
+This is used for things like:

+- equipped hand slots for different party members
+- inventory slot widgets bound to one member
+- portrait buttons using a character's `portrait_tile_id`
+- avatar preview widgets bound to `leader` or `party.N`

+See [Widgets](../screens/widgets) for the `party` and `portrait` widget settings.

 ## Assets

 Assets you added for your game will be listed here.
 Currently supported assets: